-- (1) The number of days requested and the number of days granted on each of the previous motions for extension of time filed by the movant, and the total number of days granted on all of those previous motions; - (2) The total number of days requested and the total number of days granted on all of the previous motions for extension of time filed by other parties; - (3) The number of days that will have elapsed from the date of filing of the notice of appeal to the date that the case will be ready for disposition, pursuant to Local Rule 105 or 107, if the present extension and no further extension is granted; and - (4) In a criminal case, the status of the defendant's sentence (where applicable), or, in any case that would become moot due to the passage of time on appeal, the date on which the appeal would become moot.
+(1) The number of days requested and the number of days granted on each of the previous motions for extension of time filed by the movant, and the total number of days granted on all of those previous motions;

+(2) The total number of days requested and the total number of days granted on all of the previous motions for extension of time filed by other parties;

+(3) The number of days that will have elapsed from the date of filing of the notice of appeal to the date that the case will be ready for disposition, pursuant to Local Rule 105 or 107, if the present extension and no further extension is granted; and moot.
 2d Dist.
 Local Rule 103(a).
 Additionally, the Second District requires you to file your motion for an extension of time at least 5 days prior to the date to be extended (if filed electronically).
 2d Dist.
 Local Rule 103(b).